Centers of Gravity Calculator

 Center of Gravity analysis - algorithms - How to calculate Center of Gravity locations

-Center of Gravity locations are indicative warehouse locations that minimize transportion costs.
-Center of Gravity locations are those locations that minimize the sum of weighted distances.
-Weighted distance is the distance from warehouse to customer multiplied by customer demand.
+A Center of Gravity is a location that minimizes transportation costs / Center of Gravity locations are indicative warehouse locations that minimize transportion costs.
+Center of Gravity locations are locations that minimize the sum of weighted distances (acting as an indicator for transport costs).
+In a basic model, weighted distance is the distance from warehouse to customer multiplied by customer demand.
 If a customer has a demand of 10 and is located 25 kilometers from its warehouse, then its weighted distance is 250 kilometers.
-This sum of weighted distances of all customers acts as an indicator for transport costs.
+In an extended model, also distances from suppliers, and from/to other warehouses are included.

 Single Center of Gravity algorithm - Introductory thoughts